 Who Pays the Premiums?

-Even though your trust owns the policy, you can still pay the premiums.
-You can transfer cash to the trust on a regular basis, and the trust can use this money to pay for the policy.
-However, there's one small catch.
-As of 2012, you can only make gifts of $13,000 each year to any one person or entity.
-If you give more than $13,000, you'll incur a gift tax on the balance.
-If the money you give the trust to pay for your policy is less than $13,000 each year, there are no tax implications.
+Even though your trust owns the policy, you can still pay the premiums by transferring funds to the trustee (or anyone else) to pay the premiums.
+However, you’ll need to watch out for gift taxes.
+As of 2016, you can only make gifts of $14,000 each year to any one person or entity.
+If you give more than $14,000 to any one person in one year, you'll incur a gift tax on the balance.
+And that gift tax liability reduces the amount of your federal estate tax exemption.

 If you already own a life insurance policy and you want to take advantage of an irrevocable life insurance trust to shield the proceeds from estate taxes, you can transfer ownership of the policy to the trust.
-If you die within three years of the transfer, however, the IRS will pull the proceeds back into your estate.
-They'd be subject to tax if the proceeds increase the value of your estate to more than $5.12 million.
+However, if you die within three years of the transfer, the IRS will pull the proceeds back into your estate.
+To avoid this look back period, the trust should be established first, then the trustee buys the policy with trust funds.

 Your Beneficiaries Still Inherit